yegor256/blog/_drafts/encapsulation.md

 Now the class `Temperature` doesn't allow us to read its attribute `t`.
 Instead, we can only _tell_ it to prepare a string presentation of the temperature and return that back to us.
-Maybe not exacly a classic example of the "tell" paradigm, since some data is coming back, but now it looks much better than before.
+Maybe not exactly a classic example of the "tell" paradigm, since some data is coming back, but now it looks much better than before.
 The beauty of this refactoring is less [coupling]({% pst 2018/sep/2018-09-18-fear-of-coupling %}) between the client and the object.
-With the getter (or direct access to the attribute via dot notation), the client was able to retrieve the numeric value of the temperature and recalculate it in Farenheit, assuming that it was in Celcius.
+With the getter (or direct access to the attribute via dot notation), the client was able to retrieve the numeric value of the temperature and recalculate it in Fahrenheit, assuming that it was in Celsius.
 With the `String` being returned the client would not do this.
 The string would only be used as a final product, not modifiable.
 Or maybe not?